nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/gateway/integration-sql.md

       example: "./queries/insert-user.sql"
       description: |
         Relative path to the SQL query to compile and execute.
-Only one of `file` and `inline` must be set.
+Only one of `file` and `query` must be set.

-    - key: "inline"
+    - key: "query"
       type: "string"
       description: |
         The SQL query to compile and execute.
-Only one of `file` and `inline` must be set.
+Only one of `file` and `query` must be set.

 ---

-### Transformation & Load to a SQL database
+### Load to a SQL database

-SQL queries can leverage the [SQL template syntax](/blacksmith/sqltemplate), a Python / Django-syntax like templating-language.
+When **L**oading data to a SQL database, the JSON returned by the `transformation` is used ad data source for templating the SQL query.
+It adds a convenient way to generate SQL dynamically with contextual data and returning the compiled SQL file.

-We'll assume the content of the `insert-user.sql` is as follow (formatted for better responsive readability):
+We'll assume the content of the `./queries/insert-user.sql` defined in `config` is as follow (formatted for better responsive readability):
 ```sql
 INSERT INTO transactions (
   id,